VFD Block Diagram, Applications, Advantages, Circuit, Panel

 Variable Frequency Drive (VFD)

 Hey, today we are going to know about Variable Frequency Drive or VFD Block Diagram, Working principle, VFD Applications, Advantages, VFD Panel, and Circuit.
-Variable Frequency Drive (VFD) is an electrical device by which we can vary the frequency of an AC Power Supply.
+A variable Frequency Drive (VFD) is an electrical device by which we can vary the frequency of an AC Power Supply.
 VFD is a solid-state converter or solid-state device.
+A Variable Frequency Drive (VFD) is also known as an Adjustable Speed Drive (ASD) or Inverter Drive.
+It is commonly used in industrial and commercial applications where precise control over motor speed is required.

 VFD Block Diagram and Working